Extending Neural Keyword Extraction with TF-IDF tagset matching: Evaluation

-Even though the TF-IDF tagset matching method performs poorly on its own, we can nevertheless drastically improve the recall of both neural systems, if we expand the keyword tag sets returned by the neural methods with the TF-IDF ranked keywords.
+Even though the TF-IDF tagset matching method performs poorly on its own, we can nevertheless drastically improve the recall@5 and the recall@10 of both neural systems, if we expand the keyword tag sets returned by the neural methods with the TF-IDF ranked keywords.
 The improvement is substantial and consistent for all datasets, but it nevertheless comes at the expanse of the lower precision and F1 score.
 This is not surprising, since the final expanded keyword set always returns 10 keywords, i.e., much more than the average number of present gold standard keywords in the media partner datasets (see Table \ref{tab:media-dataset}), which badly affects the precision of the approach.
+Nevertheless, since for a journalist a manual inspection of 10 keyword candidates per article and manual selection of good candidates (e.g., by clicking on them) still requires less time than the manual selection of keywords from an article, we argue that the improvement of recall at the expanse of the precision is a good trade off, if the system is intended to be used as a recommendation system in the media house environment.

 Combining keywords returned by TNT-KID and BERT + BiLSTM-CRF also consistently improves recall, but again at the expanse of lower precision and F1 score.
 Overall, for all four languages, the best performing method in terms of recall is the TNT-KID \& BERT + BiLSTM-CRF \& TF-IDF(tm).